kenilt/LoopingViewPager/README.md

 A ViewPager which support infinite looping effect, smart auto-scroll, compatible with any indicators and easily for usage.
 It especially uses it as banners of application with a simple item page.

+Looping Viewpager can:
+- Plug and play, easily to use
+- Infinite Looping items
+- Auto scroll items, allow config, auto resume/pause when activity/fragment resume/pause
+- Won't scroll or loop if it has only 1 item
+- Compatible with many indicators

 ## Demo app effect
 <table>